BEST THINGS TO DO IN COPENHAGEN IN 3 DAYS – ITINERARY

-Copenhagen is such a fun and lovely city – with lots of attractions and beautiful places to visit.
-If you are wondering about how to spend 3 days in Copenhagen, keep reading as this post is about how to create a Copenhagen itinerary that allows you to see the best of the city in a short amount of time.
+If you are wondering how to spend 3 days in Copenhagen, keep reading as this post is about creating an itinerary that allows you to see the best of the city in a short amount of time.

-So, for this 3-day Copenhagen itinerary, you will find out about the best places to visit and top things to do along with other travel tips, like where to stay, how to get around, and more… and of course, this itinerary also is about how to spend your days in the city, so that you don’t waste too much time getting around.
+Let´s start with some quick tips for your trip.
+Without question, Copenhagen is the top place to visit in Denmark, and in this 3-day Copenhagen itinerary, you will find out about the best places to visit along with other travel tips, like where to stay, how to get around, and more.

 Copenhagen is well connected to other parts of Europe – either by train or airport.